DANCEcollaborative/bazaar/README.md

         - For the https version, you may also need to execute the following:
           - sudo a2enmod ssl
         - Execute: sudo systemctl restart apache2

-  - Install MySQL on the server.
-    - A copy of the MySQL database structure without content is available in [this repository](https://github.com/DANCEcollaborative/bazaar) at 'bazaar_server_lobby/mysql/msql-structure-only.sql'.

   - Install and start Docker.
       - Install [Docker for Linux](https://docs.docker.com/engine/install/).